Aldbg74/Flipper_Extract/README.md

 <h2>Key Components</h2>

-    Flipper Zero: A multi-tool device used to explore network vulnerabilities and connect to unsecured Wi-Fi networks.
+    Flipper Zero: A multi-tool device used to explore network vulnerabilities, and connect to unsecured Wi-Fi networks.
     This allows the simulation of data reconnaissance and remote communication.

     USB Rubber Ducky: A USB device that automates scripted commands on a target system, mimicking a potential real-world attack where data could be extracted if the system is compromised.

 <h2>Project Details</h2>
 Here you get some details of the project. <br>